 - Keep it simple.
 Stick with one brand architecture, but use two structures MAX per company.
 Conduct an extensive amount of research to fully understand company offerings and strategy when choosing an architecture.

 - The dominant brand is the one you most intend to build over time.
 Building a core brand should be your highest priority.

 - When an existing brand can be used, new brands should not be created.

-Answers: Branded House, Branded House, Endorsed Brand.
+Answers: Branded House, Sub Brand, Endorsed Brand.
 How did you do?

 Bonus Points: Amazon also employs a House of Brand models for brands like Kindle and Whole Foods, just like Kellogg’s does for Morning Star and Austin.